emissary-ingress/emissary/docs/topics/install/help/aes-acme-challenge.md

    edgectl install
    ```

-Don't worry: it is safe to run the installer repeatedly on a cluster.
+Don't worry: it is safe to run the installer repeatedly on a Kubernetes cluster.